 Unfortunately the tower cannot be visited… and even though it has been restored it used to be an improvised shelter for homeless people.

 Nowadays, it is surrounded by a private car parking and you can only have a clear view of the tower if you cross the entrance barrier.
-What a shame! :-(

-The Andalucia Parliament (website only in Spanish)
+Website: The Andalucia Parliament (only in Spanish)

-Address: c/ San Juan de Ribera
+Address: Calle San Juan de Ribera

 NOTE: To visit the Parliament you must either make an appointment over the phone (see above) or fill this form.
 Again, it is only in Spanish, but not hard at all to understand.
 After all, they’re just asking you your name, address and that kind of stuff… You must fill the Visita Individual section.
 And don’t forget to bring your passport because they’ll ask you to show it at the entrance!